They say, “It’s the Hall of Fame, not the Hall of Stats.”

 adjWAR attempts to capture the value of the player above a replacement player.
 It starts with a player’s WAR and undergoes a series of adjustments:

 - Position player WAR is adjusted for schedule length.
-In this case, a hitter gets more credit for a 3.0 WAR season during a 80-game schedule than he does for a 3.0 WAR season in a 162-game season.
+In this case, a hitter gets more credit for a 3.0 WAR season during an 80-game schedule than he does for a 3.0 WAR season in a 162-game season.

 - It is important to note that this adjustment is made based on the schedule length and not the number of games the player appeared in.
 A player who appeared in 120 games of a 162-game schedule does not receive any extra credit.
+But a player who appeared in 120 games of a 140-game schedule would receive some credit—but only for the difference between 140 and 162 games (not 120 and 162 games).

 - Players are not given 100% of the credit for games they did not play.
 Instead, they are awarded the average of their actual WAR and their projected WAR.
 This keeps us from over-adjusting for 19th century players.